AyoCodess/All-in-one-dashboard-fullstack-REACT/README.md

 I hit some roadblocks around authentication.
 In the end, I developed something that works, but the user experience could be more seamless.
 That said, having zero experience with auth0 and limited knowledge of react-router (I only used it for basic routing in past projects), I feel proud of what I have accomplished.

 There are many aspects of this project that could be improved.
 Yet I hope I have sufficiently demonstrated my dedication to attempting the most optimal solutions (that the circumstances allow) with this assignment.

-Thank you for the opportunity.
-I would be honoured to contribute to your team with my wellspring of ideas, leadership skills, adaptability, and passion for providing software that helps the vulnerable among us - something I am already invested in personally.